Optimally Integrating Ad Auction into E-Commerce Platforms: The Optimal Mechanisms for the IAS

 As for allocation rule, we define $\psi_i(v_i) \overset{def}{=} (\alpha\phi_i(v_i)+(1-\alpha)g_i) w_i$ as the revised virtual value of item $i$.
 It is not difficult to check that the following allocation rule can maximize the first part of formula (\ref{eqn-ucst}).

 Note that since $\phi_i(v_i)$ is regular, $\psi_i(v_i)$ is non-decreasing as well.
 Consequently, $x_i(v)$ satisfies the non-decreasing, when fix $v_{-i}$.

-By the argument above, we can obtain the optimal feasible mechanism for unconstrained problem by Theorem \ref{thm1}. \begin{theorem} Given $\alpha\in [0,1]$, the mechanism $\mathcal{M}=(x(v), p(v))$, where $x(v)$ and $p(v)$ are described by (\ref{alc-rule}) and (\ref{pym-rule}), is the optimal feasible mechanism for the unconstrained problem $UCST(\alpha)$. \end{theorem} \begin{proof} By Lemma \ref{lem-IC}, $x_i(b)$ and $p_i(b)$ decide the feasibility of this mechanism.
+By the argument above, we can obtain the optimal mechanism for unconstrained problem by Theorem \ref{thm1}. \begin{theorem} Given $\alpha\in [0,1]$, the mechanism $\mathcal{M}=(x(v), p(v))$, where $x(v)$ and $p(v)$ are described by (\ref{alc-rule}) and (\ref{pym-rule}), is the optimal feasible mechanism for the unconstrained problem $UCST(\alpha)$. \end{theorem}

+\begin{proof} By Lemma \ref{lem-IC}, $x_i(b)$ and $p_i(b)$ decide the feasibility of this mechanism.
 Meanwhile, for any bid profile $b$, $x_i(b)$ and $p_i(b)$ also achieve maximum of objective, due to Lemma \ref{lem1}.
 Therefore, this mechanism is the optimal feasible mechanism. \end{proof}

 The optimal mechanism of the unconstrained problem has been given above.
 We will explain more about the optimal mechanism.
-For the special case that all items are organic items.
-It is intuitive to rank them by their volumes, since they all does not submit a bidding.
+For the special case that all items are organic items, the platform should rank them by their volumes.
 Our mechanism exactly has the same rank as this, because our mechanism ranks items by $\psi_i(v_i) = (\alpha\phi_i(v_i)+(1-\alpha)g_i) w_i= (1-\alpha)g_i w_i$.
 It is equivalent to ranking them by their volume.
 Based on this point of view, we can regard the rank of general case in another perspective.
 For ad items, the term $\phi_i(v_i)$ is different from that of organic item.
 In the same ranking criterion, we can rank the organic items first, then insert ad items optimally by ranking score $\psi_i(v_i)$.
 Another fact is that there exists no redundant slots that no items are assigned into.
 This is because, for the organic items, their revised virtual value is always greater than zero, which makes that, at least, the organic items can be shown in the result list.
 This point is also the difference with the classic Myerson auction which may not allocate items.
 In another words, our mechanism is based on the structure of Myerson auction, but allocation result is different.
 Finally, for the organic items, they also have the payment rule $p(b)$, but we can find that this value will be always equal to 0, which meets the practical requirement.